Henry J. Kaiser High School (Hawaii): Athletics

 The school participates in the Oahu Interscholastic Association for athletics.
 The football program has had a number of coaches begin their coaching careers here, such as Kim McCloud, Brian Ah Yat, and Joe Seumalo.
 Notable head coaches also include Kaiser alumnus Rich Miano, and former Weber State standout Cameron Higgins.
 The football program caught the national eye in 2017 when they cancelled their season after tensions between parents and Kaiser head coach Arnold Martinez led to altercations at both the school and Martinez's home.
 Martinez resigned a week later.

 Notable alumni

+Listed alphabetically by last name (year of graduation):